 Be cautious about borrowing to your maximum affordability

 According to these ratios, you can afford a home worth $1 million on an income of $189,337 but that doesn’t mean this is the wisest financial decision.
-When deciding how much to spend on a home, you should take the following variables into consideration:
+When deciding how much to spend on a home, you should consider the following variables:

 Saving for retirement—The debt service ratios above don’t take into consideration saving for retirement.
 You should make sure there is enough room in your budget to save for your retirement.
-Some experts recommend adding in an extra 10% to the ratios above to account for retirement savings.
+Some experts recommend saving at least 10% of your gross salary for retirement.

 Rising interest rates—While you may be able to afford a $1-million home at today’s interest rates, keep in mind that interest rates are near historical lows.
 Make sure you can still afford your $1-million home if you have to renew at higher rates.
 For example, if you had to renew your mortgage at historical interest rate norms of 3.89%, your monthly mortgage payment would rise to $4,161.
 Can you still afford your home?
 Run the numbers through our mortgage affordability calculator to be sure.